 Hepatitis A vaccine can prevent hepatitis A. Hepatitis A vaccines were recommended in the United States beginning in 1996.
 Since then, the number of cases reported each year in the United States has dropped from around 31,000 cases to fewer than 1,500 cases.

 Who should get hepatitis A vaccine and when?

-- People who are treated with clotting factor concentrates.
+- You are being treated with clotting-factor concentrates.

-Hepatitis A vaccine may be given at the same time as other vaccines.
+There are no known risks to getting hepatitis A vaccine at the same time as other vaccines.

 Who should not get hepatitis A vaccine or should wait?

 Tell the person who is giving you the vaccine:

 - If you have any severe, life-threatening allergies.
 If you ever had a life-threatening allergic reaction after a dose of hepatitis A vaccine, or have a severe allergy to any part of this vaccine, you may be advised not to get vaccinated.
 Ask your healthcare provider if you want information about vaccine components.

 - If you are not feeling well.
 If you have a mild illness, such as a cold, you can probably get the vaccine today.
 If you are moderately or severely ill, you should probably wait until you recover.
 Your doctor can advise you.